SCDH/tei-xpointer-schemes/README.md

 https://scdh.zivgitlabpages.uni-muenster.de/tei-processing/tei-xpointer-scheme/descriptor.xml
 ```

-The plugin will enable you to evaluate TEI XPointers using the XPath
+The plugin will enable you to evaluate TEI XPointers using the [XPath
-extension functions.
+extension functions](doc/xpath-functions.md).

+### Evaluating TEI XPointers with XSLT and XQuery from the command line

 For building, testing and packetizing locally run the following
 command from the root of the cloned repository: